SB-483

 Key Takeaways

-• Expands mental health diversion programs by requiring defendants to agree their treatment plan meets their needs.
+• Expands mental health diversion programs by requiring defendants to agree their treatment plan meets their specific needs.

 Summary